Chapter 5. Release Information

 The API parameter

-use_puppet_defaultthat is used with smart class parameters and overrides is deprecated in Satellite 6.7 and will be removed in Satellite 6.8.
+use_puppet_defaultthat was used with smart class parameters and overrides was deprecated in Satellite 6.7 and is now removed in Satellite 6.8.
 Use the

 omitAPI parameter instead.

 The API parameters

 resource_typethat were used with the

 /api/permissions/API endpoint were deprecated in Satellite 6.7 and are now removed in Satellite 6.8.
 Use the the

 name = my_permission_nameor

 resource_type = my_resource_typevalues instead.